nivekcode/svg-to-ts/README.md

 applications, you may want to make the icons even more tree shakable.

 In Angular, for example, having all icons in a single file shakes out the icons that are not used.
 However, icons always end up together in a chunk.
-The `convertionOption = files` allows you to configure `svg-to-ts` that icons are generated in a way that they can even be split to lazy loaded chunks.
+The `conversionOption = files` allows you to configure `svg-to-ts` that icons are generated in a way that they can even be split to lazy loaded chunks.
 Means not only the amount of the icons in the chunk gets reduced, but also, where they end up.
 Means, an icon that is only used in a lazy loaded Angular feature module, will only end up there.